Siddhrajs/URLShortener/README.md

 #### Analytic report will get generated on the day-to-day basis.

 ## Technical Specifications
-NanoURL service utilises following technologies for the development and proper functioning:
+URLShortener service utilises following technologies for the development and proper functioning:
 #### Language - Java
 #### Framework - Spring Boot
 #### Database - MySQL